-Jalapeno peppers are one of the favored varieties of chili peppers used in the North American cuisine, especially in the Southern states, where Tex-Mex cuisine is popular.
-Just as in other chili peppers, jalapenos too originated in the Mexico.
-In fact, the name “jalapeno” is derived from provincial capital, Xalapa in the Eastern Mexican Veracruz state, where they cultivated by early settlers since centuries.
-Later, the crop was introduced to the rest of the world through Spanish explorers.
+Jalapeno peppers are one of the favored varieties of chili peppers used in North American cuisine especially in the Southern states where Tex-Mex cuisine is popular.
+Just as in other chili peppers, jalapenos also originated in Mexico.
+In fact, the name “jalapeno” derived from Xalapa, a provincial capital in the Eastern Mexican Veracruz state, where early settlers cultivated the crop for centuries.
+Later, it was introduced to the rest of the world through Spanish explorers.

 Photo courtesy: Ken Cook

-Jalapeno is a perennial small herbaceous plant with woody stem growing up to a meter in height.
+Jalapeno is a perennial small herbaceous plant with a woody stem growing up to a meter in height.
 It grows well under fertile, well-drained soil conditions.
 Adequate sunlight and moisture requirements are the other main factors influencing foliage, flower, and fruiting conditions.
-The plant bears tiny, white flowers after about 45 days after transplantation and green pepper pods after about 60 days.
-Mature jalapenos generally exhibit small cracks around the shoulders of the fruit.
-Harvesting ripe red fruits (chipotle) may last over several months.

-The pods measure about 4-10 cm in length and feature smooth shiny skin with blunt, slightly tapering tip.
+The pods measure about 4-10 cm in length and feature smooth, shiny skin with a blunt, slightly tapering tip.
 Inside, each fruit features numerous tiny, white, circular, and flat seeds.
 The seeds cling on around the central, white-placenta.
-As in other chili peppers, jalapenos also have a strong spicy taste that comes to them from certain active alkaloid compounds; capsaicin, capsanthin and capsorubin.
+As in other chili peppers, jalapenos also have a strong spicy taste that comes to them from certain active alkaloid compounds; capsaicin, capsanthin, and capsorubin.
 On the Scoville scale hotness scale, jalapeños fall in medium-hot range 2,500-4,000 “Scoville heat units” (SHU).
-On comparison, sweet bell peppers have zero units, and Mexican habañeros have 200,000 to 500,000 units.
+In comparison, sweet bell peppers have zero units, and Mexican habañeros have 200,000 to 500,000 units.

-Chilies contain health benefiting alkaloid compound, capsaicin, which gives them strong spicy pungent character.
-Tolerance level of peppers in human beings, including jalapeno peppers, may have wide individual variations.
-Wherever feasible, they should be consumed in moderation to avoid any untoward experiences.
-Nonetheless, they packed with an impressive list of phto-chemical compounds that are known to have disease preventing and health promoting properties.
+Chilies contain a health-benefiting alkaloid compound, capsaicin, which gives them a strong spicy, pungent character.
+The tolerance level of peppers in human beings, including jalapeno peppers, may have wide individual variations.
+However, they should be consumed in moderation to avoid any untoward experiences.
+Nonetheless, they are packed with an impressive list of phytochemical compounds that are known to have disease-preventing and health-promoting properties.

-Furthermore, they contain other valuable antioxidants such as vitamin A, and flavonoids like beta-carotene, alpha-carotene, lutein, zea xanthin, and cryptoxanthin.
-These antioxidant substances in capsicum help to protect the body from injurious effects of free-radicals generated from stress and disease conditions.
+Furthermore, they contain other valuable antioxidants such as vitamin A, and flavonoids like β -carotene, α -carotene, lutein, zeaxanthin, and cryptoxanthin.
+These antioxidant substances in capsicum help to protect the body from injurious effects of free-radicals generated by stress and disease conditions.

-Jalapeno chillies characteristically contain more pyridoxine, vitamin E, vitamin K than other varieties of peppers.
-Vitamin K increases bone mass by promoting osteotrophic activity in the bones.
-It also has the beneficial effect in Alzheimer's disease patients by limiting neuronal damage in their brain.
+Jalapeno chilies characteristically contain more pyridoxine, vitamin-E, vitamin-K than other varieties of peppers.
+Vitamin-K increases bone mass by promoting osteoblastic activity.
+It also has a beneficial effect in Alzheimer's disease patients by limiting neuronal damage in their brain.

 |Fresh raw green jalapeno peppers in a market.